DACA News: The Latest

 It is a good idea to speak to an immigration attorney about the DACA program.
 This is important as information can change in the next few months.

-Update August 25, 2020: USCIS will reject all applications from new applicants for DACA.
+Update December 4, 2020: USCIS must begin accepting new applicants for DACA.

 If I already have DACA, can I still apply to renew it?